 When will I hear back about my application?

 After submitting your application, you will see a confirmation page.
 If selected for an interview, you will receive an email a few weeks after applications close—timing may vary.
-Final internship decisions will be made by September 3, and all applicants will be notified of their status by that date.
+Final internship decisions will be made by early April.
+If you are not selected for an interview, you will be updated about the status of your application,

 I have applied in the past.
 Can I apply again?